MotyDouek/MotyDouek/README.md

 <br>
 I’m currently working on fun JAVA based games 😄
 <br>
 Fun fact: I like to listen to pop songs.
-The trashier, the better! :)
+I am also a wonderful singer in the shower! :)